Pennsylvania Railroad class T1: Nos. 5500 - 5549

 Beginning in November 1945, the first production T1's appeared.
 5525 to 5549 would be outshopped by Baldwin like the prototypes, while 5500 to 5524 - as well as all 50 tenders, were constructed in Altoona.
 No. 5524 would be the last steam locomotive built at the Juniata Shops, while the whole class was numbered to follow on from the last batch of K4's.
 Lessons learned from the prototypes lead to numerous design changes, included revised spring equalization and flatter prows to the smokebox casing.
 The former was to combat issues of weight distribution, while the latter was done to simplify production, as well as reduce drifting smoke at high speed with lower cutoff.
 Shrouding from the pilot to the front cylinders had minor changes.
 The side portholes were retained, with skirting over the driving wheels omitted.
 The 5500's were all equipped with Boxpok driving wheels, rather than the Baldwin Discs used on the prototypes.
 With features like duplex drive and poppet valves, the T1's were the largest class of experimental steam locomotive ever built in the United States, as well as being the largest streamlined class of locomotive in size and quantity.
 Several T1's would be serviced and stationed at Crestline.
 Unlike the turntable, roundhouse stalls could not accommodate the T1's initially.
-15 stalls received a 20 foot extension in 1946, extending toward the turntable rather than outwards as per the previous stall extension.
+15 stalls received a 20 ft extension in 1946, extending toward the turntable rather than outwards as per the previous stall extension.
 They were immediately assigned to the "Fleet of Modernism," hauling trains of new lightweight equipment, as well as standard and refurbished heavyweight cars.

 Almost as immediately, more problems arose with the T1's.
 Despite their various improvements, the 50 production T1's were often reported to be worse than the prototypes.
 This is likely due to the limited service of the prototypes, with much of that time spent on only one division.
 Not only were the production T1's placed into the same Harrisburg to Chicago service on a more frequent basis, they were also assigned trains to St. Louis and occasionally Detroit.
 Several divisions worth of crews had insufficient experience with handling the T1's before the first production engines entered service, while others had practically none at all.
 Some engineers became accustomed to the T1's characteristics, while many others had little time to improve.
 The influx of T1's also created problems on the maintenance side.
 Many shops crews similarly lacked the experience to maintain the Franklin gear, let alone repair it.
 Such difficulties meant double-heading of K4's was not completely eliminated, though their use on higher priority trains did decrease.
 The T1's regularly racked up over 8,000 miles a month.